 Btwin sells 5 different 24 inch bike models that are available in two different lines – the Original Line, designed for city riding, and the Rockrider line designed for all-terrain riding.

-The Original line comes in two color variations.
+The Original line (click for our review) comes in two color variations.
 The components between the two are the same except the Btwin Original 500 (the bike with the basket above) comes with a metal basket, fenders, and a chainguard, while the more basic Btwin Original 100 Kids version does not.

 The Rockrider line comes in 3 different models that vary in color and quality of components.